 The geographical rule changes only pertain to residential real estate, so if you would still like to invest in property outside of the limited interior regions, there is still the option to acquire commercial real estate in all of Portugal.

 Commercial real estate includes office spaces, hotels, and touristic apartments such as pre-existing Airbnb’s or alojamentos locais.
 This is good news for those who don’t plan on spending all the time in Portugal, as it is an option to invest in non-residential accomodation in non-interior areas, rent them out most of the year and just use it when you need it for a few weeks a year.

 Invest directly from a commercial real estate developer

 If you don’t plan on actually living in your investment at all, a popular option is to invest in commercial real estate directly from a developer.
-In fact, commercial real estate investments, in our opinion, might be the best route for many investors now that the minimum investment amount for the fund route has been increased to €500,000.
+In fact, commercial real estate investments, in our opinion, might be the best route for many investors since the fund route increased to €500,000.

 In many ways, managed commercial real estate investments are the new ‘funds’ in the sense that you can manage it with little effort, remotely, and often for less money.

 One thing to note is that many of these developers specifically target Golden Visa applicants, which can be both a good thing and a bad thing.
 On the one hand, many will try to hike up the price on purpose just to meet the minimum investment amount, whereas on the other, there are some decent options and the developer will know more about your situation and be able to guarantee a less stressful process.

 Regardless though, no matter what path you choose people may try to target Golden Visa applicants in one way or another, so it’s not something to be too concerned with, just to be aware of.